tigersizer/cluster-test/cluster-test-03CopyVMs.md

 Otherwise you will not have write permission and will need to "sudo" any writes.
 I tried changing ownership, but it doesn't stick between reboots.

+These shared folders don't play well with Docker.
+You can _try_ adding `-e PGID:` for the vboxsf gid, but it's iffy whether it will work or not.
+The reason they don't play well: the owner is 'root', the group is 'vboxsf', and the mode is 0770 (rwxrwx---).
+You cannot change any of that.
+VirtualBox will not let you.
+Sometimes this is OK; sometimes it's not.
+There are tons of articles about Docker and file system permissions; they're mostly about dealing with when creating your own images, not using existing images.

+## Start Them!

 Start them all up and let's customize the OSes!
 (You can do it one-by-one, but if they can't all run at once, this whole effort is in vain.)